Table of Contents

 and case

-statements to imitate the functionality of Switch Case.
-It offers a modern, organized alternative to if
+statements to imitate the functionality of a Switch Case statement.
+It offers a more organized alternative to if

 , elif